amoffat/manifest/README.md

 : to make something happen by imagining it and consciously thinking that it will happen
 ```

-Want to easily use an LLM in your code without writing prompts or setting up an
+Want to use an LLM in your code without writing prompts or setting up an
 LLM client?
 Manifest makes it as easy as writing a function that describes what
-you want it to do.
+you want.

 # Examples